 A work colleague, certified Trade Union Representative or employed Trade Union Official may accompany you during any disciplinary meeting and you will probably find this helpful.

-Covert recording of disciplinary meetings, including appeal meetings, using mobile phones or other devices is not permitted and such recording will be subject to disciplinary action.
+Covert recording of disciplinary meetings, including appeal meetings, using mobile phones or other devices is not permitted and such recording may itself result in disciplinary action.

 The procedure may be implemented at any stage if your alleged misconduct warrants such action.
 Further warnings for misconduct may be applied even if the further misconduct is of a different nature to the previous misconduct.